 Forget the North Coast 500, it's time for the Fusion 500.
 500 miles of picturesque countryside, highland beaches and city culture - there really is something for everyone on this 500-mile road trip around Scotland.

-Just a 30-minute train trip away from Glasgow Central and just a short drive away from one of Scotland’s biggest parks complete with outdoor adventure playgrounds, bicycle hire, fitness gym, watersports centre with cafe, conference facilities and watersports activities, including our popular family fun boats.
+Starting your road trip at Sweeney Rooms and Apartments, you have got the centre of Scotland around you.
+The centre of Glasgow is just a 30-minute train trip away.
+A short drive away, you'll find one of Scotland’s biggest parks, Strathclyde Country Park, complete with outdoor adventure playgrounds, bicycle hire, fitness gym, watersports centre with cafe, conference facilities and watersports activities - hours of fun for all.

 Heading north towards Stirling, you’ll pass one of Scotland’s most iconic sculptures, the Kelpies, two 30-metre-high horse-head sculptures situated next to the Forth and Clyde Canal.